-The founders believed that by creating three divisions of government that each one would check the other due to their own self-interest of not losing power.
+The founders believed that by creating three divisions of government each one would check the other due to their own self-interest of not losing power.
 This seems to have worked.

 Party Primaries did not come into being until the late 19th century and did not come to dominate the election process until Lyndon Johnson’s second term in elected office.
-It now plays a key role in choosing the Republican and Democrat nominee.
+It now plays a key role in choosing the Republican and Democrat nominees.